Why It's Hard to Find Shoes that Fit YOU:

 You Are Not Alone!

-See the "Ask The Shoe Lady" column with questions from women all over the world who have a hard time finding shoes that fit their longer feet.
+See the "Ask The Shoe Lady" column with questions from women all over the world who have a hard time finding shoes that fit their longer (or wider or narrower) feet.
 Our resident Shoe Lady expert provides answers.

 Longer Feet Have a Harder Time

 If you have longer feet, size 9 or more, you have even more difficulty finding shoes that fit.
 Buying big shoes in ladies large sizes is a real challenge.
 First, the shoe industry has been incredibly slow in understanding that size 7 is no longer "average".
-The average shoe size for women in the USA in 2009 is size 9.
-If size 9 is average then shoe manufacturers should be making as many woman's shoe size 10's, 11's and 12's as they are making sizes 6, 7 and 8.
-This isn't happening!
+The average shoe size for women in the USA in 2012 is size 9.
+And the average size is getting larger quickly.
+Only 20 years before, it was size 7.
+If size 9 is average, then shoe manufacturers should be making as many woman's shoe size 10's, 11's and 12's as they are making sizes 6, 7 and 8.
+This isn't happening.
 We can only hope that the very not average Michelle Obama will influence an increase in production of larger size fashion shoes for women.
-It is astonishing that the fashion industry loves those willowy 6 ft+ tall models but has no consideration for their large size feet.
+It is astonishing that the fashion industry loves those willowy 6 foot tall models but has no consideration for their large size feet.

 Given the additional complications of getting and fitting shoes for longer feet, it is no wonder that most shoe retailers have no interest in carrying and selling these larger sizes!
-Why go to all that extra trouble if you can sell your shoes to customers with feet that are an average size and shape?
+They think " Why go to all that extra trouble if you can sell your shoes to customers with feet that are an average size and shape?"

 Of course, if you happen to not have average size woman's feet to begin with, then you might be motivated....
 VERY motivated! .... to find and sell women's fashion shoes in larger shoe sizes!
 That's the mission of DesignerShoes.com.
 That's how we got started.
 We will never carry a shoe style unless it comes AT LEAST to size 12!